Follow us

 How to conduct due-diligence as a buyer and what to expect as a seller

-This is especially true if the deal is structured as a stock sale, as opposed to the asset sale, meaning the buyer is taking on the legal company itself rather than assets it owns.
+This is especially true if the deal is structured as a stock sale, as opposed to an asset sale, meaning the buyer is taking on the legal company itself rather than the assets it owns.

 Financial and Corporate